 Diabetes is the major cause of blindness, kidney failure, heart attack, and stroke.
-The number of people affected by all types of diabetic disorders is now over four times higher than just 40 years ago.
-This has led the World Health Organization to consider diabetes an epidemic, predicting it will soon be the seventh biggest cause of death worldwide.
+It is estimated that the number of people affected by diabetes will rise to 700 million by 2045.
+This has led the World Health Organization to consider diabetes an epidemic.

-Despite its huge impact, there is still no cure for any type of diabetes.
+Despite its huge impact on the global population, there is still no cure for any type of diabetes.
 Most treatments help patients manage the symptoms to a certain extent, but diabetics still face multiple long-term health complications.

-The biotech industry has seen this opportunity and is striving to develop new diabetes treatments and chasing the holy grail: a cure.
+The biotech industry is striving to develop new diabetes treatments and chasing the holy grail: a cure.
 Let’s have a look at what’s brewing in the field and how it will change the way diabetes is treated.

 Type 1 diabetes